m3047/rkvdns_examples/totalizers/agent-install/README.md

 socket the totalizer agent is supposed to be listening to is unavailable, and this leaves the `tail` running and consuming 100% of CPU (at least on SuSE Leap 15.0).
 If you want it to start at system boot, you may need to put a one-shot timer in front of it to give the agent a chance to start up.

+### Have you considered pointing `syslog` at it?

+If you want something maybe a little more reliable and you already have syslog running, have you considered pointing it at the totalizer?
+Just a thought.
+I wrote an article about it: http://consulting.m3047.net/dubai-letters/syslog-totalizer-redis.html